Gandi/terraform-module-jitsi/README.md

 # terraform-gandi-jitsi

-Terraform module that installs a [Jitsi](https://meet.jit.si/) instance on a newly created Openstack virtual machine on GandiCloud VPS infrastructure.
+Terraform module that installs a [Jitsi](https://meet.jit.si/) instance on a newly created OpenStack virtual machine on GandiCloud VPS infrastructure.
 The Jitsi instance will use Let's Encrypt to generate a certificate.

-This module uses the [openstack](https://registry.terraform.io/providers/terraform-provider-openstack/openstack/latest/docs) and [gandi](https://registry.terraform.io/providers/psychopenguin/gandi/latest/docs) providers.
+This module uses the [OpenStack](https://registry.terraform.io/providers/terraform-provider-openstack/openstack/latest/docs) and [gandi](https://registry.terraform.io/providers/psychopenguin/gandi/latest/docs) providers.
 Please refer to their respective documentation for usage and configuration.

-The Openstack provider will create the SSH key and the virtual machine using Ubuntu 20.04 as the base system image and initialize it with the SSH key and a Cloud-Init file that will install Jitsi onto the virtual machine.
+The OpenStack provider will create the SSH key and the virtual machine using Ubuntu 20.04 as the base system image and initialize it with the SSH key and a Cloud-Init file that will install Jitsi onto the virtual machine.

 The Gandi provider will create LiveDNS records that will point to the virtual machine IP addresses.